-From the

-Keeper of the Rock: Many of the stories in the
+From the Keeper of the Rock:

-Many of the stories in the newsletter make you remember the past and old friends, and the thought of seeing those friends again.
+Many of the stories in the newsletter make remember the past and old friends, and the thought of seeing those friends again.
 Well this article is one with a little bit of humor.
-The author is Joseph D. Townsend, Senior Systems

-Engineer with AEgis Research Corp in Huntsville, AL. So Read and laugh.
+The author is Joseph D Townsend, Senior Systems Engineer with Research Corp in Huntsville, AL. So Read and laugh.

-EVERYTHING I EVER NEEDED TO KNOW IN LIFE I LEARNED AS A HELICOPTER CREWMAN IN VIETNAM.
+EVERYTHING I EVER NEEDED TO KNOW IN LIFE I LEARNED AS A HELICOPTER

+CREWMAN IN VIETNAM.